© FR Design/stock.adobe.com

 Metadata

-Metadata refers to all additional information that is necessary or useful for interpreting the actual data, such as research data and enables the (automatic) processing of research data by technical systems.
+Metadata refers to all additional information that is necessary or useful for interpreting the actual data, such as Research Data and enables the (automatic) processing of research data by technical systems.
 Metadata is often referred to as 'data about data' .

 It serves to categorize and characterize different information about digital objects: